asu-cis-capstone/sogetiskills/README.md

     * Filter by search
     * Link to download a specific consultant's resume
     * Link to e-mail a specific consultant
-    * LInk to e-mail all consultants on the beach
+    * Link to e-mail all consultants on the beach
   * Database Encryption (TDES)
   * DB Auditing
     * Security Event Logging (application/security/file logging)